Pain management means striking a delicate balance between effectively controlling pain and preventing opioid abuse and diversion.

 At PDI, we offer sales and clinical support that helps your customers walk the tightrope between effective pain treatment and abuse prevention.

 PDI can assist you in increasing the quality of care for patients with chronic pain.
 Our field-based medical sales representatives as well as our inside medical sales representatives who work through our dedicated healthcare contact center are ready to implement pharmaceutical sales strategies that enable you and your customers to balance the competing challenges of pain management and the prevention of opioid diversion and abuse.
 Our clinical health educators (CHEs) provide expert education for patients and staff on issues surrounding pain control, tolerance, medication side effects, as well as issues surrounding abuse and diversion of pain medications.
+Tramadol (Ultram) is prescription remedy, narcotic potent analgesic.
+If conventional anesthetics do not help, Tramadol is prescribed.
+It is addictive.
+There are capsules and tablets in a dosage of 50 and 100 mg.
+It alleviates all pains, but causes problems with the psyche, especially with prolonged using.

 Pain specialists and family physicians who manage patients with chronic pain can benefit from assistance in some key areas: